Artist's film, 2025, 10 minutes

 Singer: Annie Goliath Composer: Black Astronaut

-Through the creative methodologies of entangled filmmaking, improvisation, and poetry, I sought to create a process of co-creation.
-The sound, movement, and layered edit grew intuitively, echoing the rhythms of the cuttlefish.
+Through the creative methodologies of entangled filmmaking, improvisation, and poetry, the film develops as a co-creative process.
+The sound, movement, and layered edit grow intuitively, echoing the rhythms of the cuttlefish.
 The film invites an imaginative, sensory, emotional engagement — a meditation on ecological relations, grief, and the possibility of renewal.
-Merging speculative science fiction, eco-poetic narration, movement, and sound, the film becomes an interspecies reflection on the possibility of connection, wonder and resilience.
+Merging speculative science fiction, eco-poetic narration, movement, and sound, it becomes an interspecies reflection on connection, wonder, and resilience.